 Among other consultancies and contracts I have held with the OU, I have been involved in a range of projects aimed at improving retention, and also at employability and building links with Scottish companies.
 After tutoring on T160, a module part funded by the UK government, I was a key member of the module team who rewrote T160 to become T161, an entirely online module for STEM returners.

 I have been involved in various outreach and science education projects with local schools including running a STEM club at our local primary school, Higher (equivalent to A level) projects, WISE (Women into Science and Engineering) events etc, as well as taking part in the Bang Goes the Theory roadshow when it came to Edinburgh.
-One of my other roles is as chairman of the Ofcom Advisory Committee for Scotland, which has a focus on the availability of broadband to all.
+I have previously acted as chairman of the Ofcom Advisory Committee for Scotland, which has a focus on the availability of broadband to all.
 The issue of ‘digital poverty’ is important, and I am working to improve understanding of how this can disadvantage people in terms of lack of access to education – something we see at firsthand in the OU.
 I have been at the forefront of many online teaching innovations the OU has seen in the last 10 years – including several online only modules